ToToSpl/game-pwag/README.md

 Celem projektu jest stworzenie gry o nazwie “Duck Ninja”, w której użytkownik będziezbierał punkty przez przecinanie przeciwników - kaczek-zombie mieczem.

+## Game info

+You can stop the game with ESC and resume by clicking the window.

 ## System setup

 To run example OpenGL 4.2 is needed (build in on MacOS), GLFW and GLM.